shelltar/acc/README.md

 2. Run `acc -ss` to enforce a working switch.
 3. Test the reliability of the set switch.
 If it doesn't work properly, try another.

-Since not everyone is tech savvy, ACC daemon automatically applies settings for certain devices to minimize charging switch issues.
+Since not everyone is tech savvy, ACC daemon automatically applies settings for certain devices for greater compatibility.
 These are in `acc/oem-custom.sh`.